-A major function of the Little Blue NRD is management of its rural water projects.
+A major function of the Little Blue NRD is management of its rural water project.
 Providing an adequate supply of excellent quality water to areas that have a limited supply or undesirable aquifer characteristic for potable water supply has been a long-standing priority of the District.
-The District maintains two rural water projects known as the Little Blue Public Water Project North and Little Blue Public Water Project South.
-These projects serve over 400 rural customers through a network of 240 miles of buried pipeline, and include three booster stations and two elevated water towers.
+The District's two rural water projects known as the Little Blue Public Water Project North and Little Blue Public Water Project South were combined into one project, now called Little Blue Public Water Project, in 2024.
+This project serves over 400 rural customers through a network of 240 miles of buried pipeline, and includes three booster stations and two elevated water towers.

-The board of directors have recently identified a new water source for rural customers due to high nitrates in the current water supply.
+The board of directors have identified a new water source for rural customers due to high nitrates in the current water supply.
 Engineers were hired in FY 2023 to assist in identifying new well sites.
 The preliminary work has been completed and the Little Blue NRD feels confident that the new well site will provide high quantity and low nitrate water for years to come.
 Construction has not yet been started and this endeavor will take several years to complete.
-Further updates will be added here in years to come.